wrex/lessons/content/page/about.md

 Eventually, the penny dropped: rough understanding is just the *start* of the process, not the end.

 It's not enough to know how triads are formed.
 You want to internalize the idea to a *profound* degree.
 You want to instantly, effortlessly, almost without thought just **KNOW** that a C Major is the notes C, E, and G. That they are a minor third stacked on top of a major third.
-That three different close-voicings for C exist, here, here, and here on *each* ajacent set of three strings.
+That three different close-voicings for C exist: here, here, and here on this set of three strings.
+That three close voiced triad shapes exist on *each* set of three strings.

 You want to be able to know *instantly* where the C, the E, the G is within each of those 20 or so positions on the neck.
 That they interconnect like *this*.
 Then you want to repeat all this for the other three triad types (minor, diminished, and augmented).

 You want to know all those triads as well as you recognize your families faces.
 You want to be able execute all of this *in time* without pause.
 Only then will you really know your triads.